MatfUVIT/info/predavanja/JavaScript-Programski-Jezik.md

 #### Шаблони за ниске

-Introduced in ES2015, template strings are string literals that allow a more powerful way to define strings. emplate literals are enclosed by the back-tick (` `)  (grave accent) character instead of double or single quotes.
+Introduced in ES2015, template strings are string literals that allow a more powerful way to define strings. emplate literals are enclosed by the back-tick (знак \`)  (grave accent) character instead of double or single quotes.
 Template literals can contain placeholders.
 These are indicated by the dollar sign and curly braces (${expression}).
 The expressions in the placeholders and the text between them get passed to a function.
 The default function just concatenates the parts into a single string.
 If there is an expression preceding the template literal (tag here), this is called a "tagged template".
 In that case, the tag expression (usually a function) gets called with the processed template literal, which you can then manipulate before outputting.
 To escape a back-tick in a template literal, put a backslash \ before the back-tick.

 Пример:
 \`a string\`